 Mid-journey, the Berkians discover an island on which they initially plan to rest, but soon begin to settle there, dubbing it "New Berk".
 Seeing Toothless' inability to fly solo hindering his growing relationship with the Light Fury, Hiccup rebuilds an automatic tailfin for him.[b]
 Upon receiving it, Toothless flies off, meeting up with the Light Fury and flying with her to an unknown land.
 On a scouting patrol, Valka notices Grimmel's approaching army and reports back to Hiccup.
 Hiccup and the dragon riders head to capture Grimmel but fall into his trap and barely escape.
 Ruffnut is captured, although she irritates Grimmel until he lets her go.

 With Astrid's encouragement, Hiccup sets out with the dragon riders to stop Grimmel and his army.
 Gliding on wingsuits, they catch Grimmel's army off-guard, igniting a battle and freeing the dragons while fending off Grimmel's men.
-With help from Stormfly, Hiccup frees Toothless while Grimmel drugs the Light Fury into obeying him.
+With help from Stormfly, Hiccup frees Toothless while Grimmel drugs the Light Fury to obey him.
 Hiccup and Toothless give chase and kill Grimmel's Deathgrippers through a powerful lightning strike, but Grimmel tranquilizes Toothless in midair, causing the dragon to fall.
 Hiccup, realizing he cannot rescue Toothless alone, frees the Light Fury and implores her to save Toothless before falling with Grimmel into the ocean.
-Hiccup unfastens his prosthetic leg, causing Grimmel to die from impact while the Light Fury returns to save Hiccup.
+Hiccup unfastens his prosthetic leg, causing Grimmel to die from the impact, while the Light Fury returns to save Hiccup.

 Back on the island, Toothless and Hiccup acknowledge that dragons are no longer safe in the human world and that humans are forbidden in the Hidden World.
 Hiccup bids farewell to Toothless as the Berkians set their dragons free to live in the Hidden World, with the Light Fury leading the dragons and Toothless following them.
 Three months later, Hiccup and Astrid marry and become the chieftains of New Berk.